 Under the umbrella of the Linux FTP client, Filezilla is on top.
-Having almost all the popular operating systems such as Windows and Linux, FileZilla makes itself the most secured and best FTP client.
+Having almost all the popular operating systems such as Windows and Linux, FileZilla makes itself the most secure and best FTP client.
 It is the most reliable and efficient FTP, FTPS, and SFTP client.
 Having a feature of resume and transfer gives FileZilla an edge over other similar interfaces.
-Bookmarking, drag n drop support, transfer queue, site management and many more are some of the extensive features FileZilla carries in its bag.
+Bookmarking, drag-n-drop support, transfer queue, site management and many more are some of the extensive features FileZilla carries in its bag.

 Talking about the support, reliability, and secure Ftp client, CrossFtp pops up first.
 Moving files frequently into remote locations, cloud storage, or whether it be web host services, Clientftp works with all.
 The best part is that it hardly crashes and is reliable.